When SRK's son AbRam tried to hug Gautam Gambhir

-Shah Rukh Khan's son AbRam was seen running around the pitch and attempted to hug KKR captain Gautam Gambhir after the win
+Superstar Shah Rukh Khan is gung-ho about his Kolkata Knight Riders (KKR) winning the eighth Indian Premier League opener on a day his youngest son AbRam had his maiden match experience.
+He was seen running around the pitch post the game and attempted to hug KKR captain Gautam Gambhir after the win

 Kolkata: Superstar Shah Rukh Khan is gung-ho about his Kolkata Knight Riders winning the eighth Indian Premier League opener on a day his youngest son AbRam had his maiden match experience.